bodrick/awesome/README.md

 *   [Unmanic/unmanic](https://github.com/Unmanic/unmanic) - Unmanic - Library Optimiser
 *   [vishnubob/wait-for-it](https://github.com/vishnubob/wait-for-it) - Pure bash script to test and wait on the availability of a TCP host and port
 *   [CGrassin/EMI\_mapper](https://github.com/CGrassin/EMI_mapper) - A python script using RTL-SDR and OpenCV to create fast 2D electromagnetic maps.
 *   [commaai/openpilot](https://github.com/commaai/openpilot) - openpilot is an operating system for robotics.
+Currently, it upgrades the driver assistance system in 275+ supported cars.
 *   [the-paperless-project/paperless](https://github.com/the-paperless-project/paperless) - Scan, index, and archive all of your paper documents
 *   [OctoPrint/OctoPrint](https://github.com/OctoPrint/OctoPrint) - OctoPrint is the snappy web interface for your 3D printer!
 *   [jantic/DeOldify](https://github.com/jantic/DeOldify) - A Deep Learning based project for colorizing and restoring old images (and video!)